Ken Pounds: Career

-He then moved to the University of Leicester as Assistant Lecturer in 1960.
+He then moved to the University of Leicester as Assistant Lecturer in 1960, to work in the Department of Physics (now the School of Physics and Astronomy).
 He became Deputy Director of Space Research in 1967, and was one of the pioneers of using rockets and satellites for research in the UK.
 He became first Director of the X-ray Astronomy group in 1974.
 His research is in the area of active galaxies, and one of his many discoveries is that black holes are common in the universe.

 Ken Pounds became Professor of Space Physics in 1973.
 He was appointed Head of the Department of Physics in 1986, and the following year took the decision to merge with the Astronomy department to create the present Department of Physics and Astronomy.

 He was a member of the Science and Engineering Research Council, 1980–1984; President of the Royal Astronomical Society, 1990–1992; and was seconded as the first Chief Executive of the newly formed Particle Physics and Astronomy Research Council, 1994–1998, following the restructuring of the Research Councils.
 He then returned to Leicester as Head of Department until his retirement in 2002.
 He remains active in the Department as a research fellow.